EOD Jobs After The Military

 You acquire many skills in the military.
 As an EOD Tech, these skills directly translate to civilian occupations.

 The following is a partial list of skills that you may have acquired during your time in the military.
-These skills are ones that civilian employers are interested in.
+These skills are of interest to civilian employers.
 These skills demonstrate your ability to execute and adapt in a work environment:

 - Accountability